AI & Automation

 • Tone: informative and accessible

 Want to learn how SEO and AI work together?
-Read our article on combining SEO and AI for smart content strategies.
-For professional SEO support, check out our SEO services.
+Read our article about combining SEO and AI for smart content strategies.
+For professional SEO support, see our SEO services.

 — Yann LeCun, Chief AI Scientist Meta & Turing Award Winner

-Better: "Create a 90-day lead generation strategy for a B2B SaaS startup with a €10k monthly budget"
+Better: “Make a 90-day lead generation strategy for a B2B SaaS startup with €10k monthly budget”

 Mistake 2: Not specifying output format

-Better: "Create a checklist of 10 SEO actions for local businesses, each with expected impact (high/medium/low)"
+Better: “Make a checklist with 10 SEO actions for local businesses, each with expected impact (high/medium/low)”

 Always start with “Version 1:” and ask for feedback to refine.